 So today let’s check out another fun set of “top” names: the top rises.
 The names below are those that increased the most in usage, percentage-wise, from one year to the next according to the SSA data.

-Here’s the format: girl names are on the left, boy names are on the right, and the percentages represent single-year jumps in usage.
+Here’s the format: Girl names are on the left, boy names are on the right, and the percentages represent single-year jumps in usage.
 (For example, from 1880 to 1881, usage of the girl name Isa grew 240% and usage of the boy name Noble grew 333%.)

-The SSA data isn’t perfect, but it does get a lot better in the late 1930s, because “many people born before 1937 never applied for a Social Security card, so their names are not included in our data” (SSA).
+The SSA data isn’t perfect, but it does get a lot more accurate starting in the late 1930s, because “many people born before 1937 never applied for a Social Security card, so their names are not included in our data” (SSA).
 Now, back to the list…

 (Did you catch all the doubles?
 Tula, Delano, Tammy, Jermaine, and Davey/Davy.)